How to Cancel Netflix, Amazon & More for a Deceased Person

-Because each provider changes its exact steps over time, this guide describes the general process for each and links to the company's official help page rather than walking through menus that may have moved by the time you read this.
-When in doubt, the official link is the source of truth.
+Because each provider updates its exact steps over time, this guide describes the general process for each service and links to the company's official help page — the source of truth when a menu has moved.

 Before you start